 - Allow access to all else (default “allow all” rule)

 I hope this how-to was helpful to get you started writing some rules.
 When I first started, I did not know where to begin.
-Over time my ruleset has grown more fine-grained and complex as I have become more comfortable and knowledgable of how to work with the firewall rules.
+Over time my ruleset has grown more fine-grained and complex as I have become more comfortable and knowledgeable of how to work with the firewall rules.